-The oral slope factor was derived from the BMDL10 (the lower bound on the exposure associated with a 10% extra cancer risk) by dividing the BMR by the BMDL10 and represents an upper bound on cancer risk associated with a continuous lifetime exposure to HCE.
-In accordance with the U.S. EPA (2005a) guidelines, an oral slope factor for renal tumors in male rats of 0.04 (mg/kg-day)-1 was calculated by dividing the human equivalent BMDL10 of 2.44 mg/kg-day into 0.1 (10%) (Appendix B).
-An oral slope factor for hepatocellular tumors in male mice of 0.007 (mg/kg-day)-1 was calculated by dividing the human equivalent BMDL10 of 14.44 mg/kg-day into 0.1 (10%) (Appendix B).
-An oral slope factor for hepatocellular tumors in female mice of 0.0007 (mg/kg-day)-1 was calculated by dividing the human equivalent BMDL10 of 14.44 mg/kg-day into 0.1 (10%) (Appendix B).
-An oral slope factor for hepatocellular tumors in female mice of 0.0007 (mg/kg-day)-1 was calculated by dividing the human equivalent BMDL10 of 136.88 mg/kg-day into 0.1 (10%) (Appendix B).
-The oral slope factors were derived by linear extrapolation to the origin from the POD and represent upper-bound estimates.
+The candidate oral slope factors were derived by linear extrapolation to the origin from the POD by dividing the BMR by the BMDL10 (the lower bound on the exposure associated with a 10% extra cancer risk).
+The oral slope factor represents an upper bound estimate on cancer risk associated with a continuous lifetime exposure to HCE.
+In accordance with the U.S. EPA guidelines (2005a), an oral slope factor for renal tumors in male rats of 0.04 (mg/kg-day)-1 was calculated by dividing the BMR of 0.1 by the human equivalent BMDL10 of 2.45 mg/kg-day (Appendix B).
+An oral slope factor for hepatocellular tumors in male mice of 0.007 (mg/kg-day)-1 was calculated by dividing the BMR of 0.1 by the human equivalent BMDL10 of 13.80 mg/kg-day (Appendix B).
 The rats exhibited greater sensitivity to HCE-induced carcinogenicity than the mice.
 Thus, the risk estimate associated with the male rats that developed renal adenomas or carcinomas was selected as the oral slope factor of 0.04 (mg/kg-day)-1 for HCE.
-The slope of the linear extrapolation from the central estimate (i.e., BMD) is 0.1/37.03 mg/kg-day or 3 x 10-3 (mg/kg-day)-1.

-In the absence of any suitable data on the carcinogenicity of HCE via the inhalation route, an inhalation unit risk has not been derived in this evaluation.
+In the absence of data on the carcinogenicity of HCE via the inhalation route, an inhalation unit risk has not been derived.